How to Block Non-SSL Connections in Android Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Block Non-SSL Connections on Android apps using Appdome
+How to Implement Block Non-SSL Connections in Android Apps Using Appdome

 On Appdome, follow these simple steps to create self-defending Android Apps that Block Non-SSL Connections without an SDK or gateway: